 The Israel-Palestine conflict is rooted in a century-long territorial dispute over the Holy Land, a region with great religious and historical significance to Jews, Christians, and Muslims.

 The third issue is the illegal settlement of Israeli communities in disputed Palestinian territories.
 The fourth problem is Hamas, which has vowed to destroy Israel at all costs.
-The fifth issue in the dispute remains to be a lack of consensus on proposed solutions for the peace-building process.
+The fifth issue in the dispute remains a lack of consensus on proposed solutions for the peace-building process.

 What Are the Proposed Solutions for the Israel-Palestine Conflict?